Jason DaSilva

-Jason DaSilva (born July 26, 1978) is a director, producer, writer and disability rights activist best known for the Emmy Award-winning documentary, When I Walk.
+Jason DaSilva (born July 26, 1978) is an American and Canadian documentary film director, producer, writer, and a disability rights community member best known for the Emmy Award-winning documentary, When I Walk.
 The Emmy award-winning film follows his diagnosis of primary progressive multiple sclerosis for seven years as he progresses from cane, to walker, to wheelchair.
 He is also the founder of the non-profit organization AXS Lab and of AXS Map, a crowd sourced Google map based platform which rates the accessibility of businesses.

 Early life

-DaSilva was born in Dayton, Ohio, United States, the older brother of siblings Leigh and Daniel.
-His mother Marianne D’Souza grew up in Nakuru, Kenya, and is of Goan descent.
+DaSilva was born in Dayton, Ohio, the older brother of siblings Leigh and Daniel.
+His mother, Marianne D'Souza, grew up in Nakuru, Kenya, and is of Goan descent.
 She came to the United States to go to New York University in 1970.
 DaSilva's father, Ed DaSilva, whose family is also from Goa, lived in Uganda but moved to Ohio to go to the University of Dayton.
 DaSilva's family later moved to Fort Lauderdale, Florida, before ultimately moving to Vancouver, British Columbia, Canada.